tytydraco/yessleep/out/My_Male_Best_Friend_Grew_Massive_Bazonkas_Over_Night.md

 Before I could say anything, he jolted up and ran out of my garage and into the night, his arms trying desperately to contain the colossal weapons hanging from his chest, their thunderous applause as they slapped together in his arms echoed through the night.

 "Zach!"
-I yelled after him as he left, distracted by the size of the absolute units he held against him, the choir of boobies draining out any other sound.
-I tried to chase him but he was always quicker than I was, even with the additional weight from the spontaneous melons.
+I yelled after him as he left, distracted by the size of the absolute units he held against him, the choir of boobies draining out all other thoughts in my head.
+I chased him, but he was always quicker than I was, even with the additional weight from the spontaneous melons.

 I didn't hear from Zach for over a week.
 None of our mutual friends or even his own parents had heard from him since.
 I wanted to tell them what happened but how could I?
 I told them as much as I thought they would believe, I told them he had seemed off and ran away somewhere, leaving out the giant knockers he had grown from no where.
 That's not something that just comes out of nowhere in seconds.
 Of course they continued to question me when that's all I could give them, as did the police when they were brought in after it turned into an official disappearance.